 3. Scallions are packed with phytonutrients.

 5. Cook in low heat.
-Researchers at Mt Sinai Medical found that foods cooked at high temperature contain greater levels of compounds called glycation end products (AGEs) that cause more tissue damage and inflammation than foods cooked at a lower temperature.https://springseternal.com/unwanted-health-consequences-of-high-heat-cooking/
+Researchers at Mt Sinai Medical found that foods cooked at high temperatures contain greater levels of compounds called glycation end products (AGEs) that cause more tissue damage and inflammation than foods cooked at a lower temperature.

-It is really a very easy and fun to make.
+It is really very easy and fun to make.

-- Place a large non-stick frying pan over medium-low heat.
-Add 2 tablespoon of olive oil and gently drop the battered eggplant while the pan is still cold. cook until the edges of the eggplant is set for about 3-5 minutes then flip gently and continue cooking for another 3-4 minutes or until nicely browned, delicately lifting the omelet to check the bottom.
+▶︎Place a large non-stick frying pan over medium-low heat.
+Add 2 tablespoons of olive oil and gently drop the battered eggplant while the pan is still cold. cook until the edges of the eggplant is set for about 3-5 minutes then flip gently and continue cooking for another 3-4 minutes or until nicely browned, delicately lifting the omelet to check the bottom.

-- Transfer in a serving plate and serve with
+▶︎Transfer to a serving plate and serve with any side dish of your choice.

 HOW TO MAKE A HEALTHY EGGPLANT OMELETTE